Positroids, knots, and $q,t$-Catalan numbers: Main results

 We now explain the connection to link invariants.
 Given a Richardson link $\bhvw$, one can consider the bigraded vector spaces $\HHH^0(\FR(\bvw))$ and $\HHHC^0(\FR(\bvw))$, and their suitably renormalized bigraded Hilbert series, denoted $\PK(\bvw;q,t)$ and $\PKRC(\bvw;q,t)$, respectively; see~\eqref{eq:PKRtop}--\eqref{eq:PKRC}.

-The polynomial $\PK(\bvw;q,t)$ is the top $a$-degree coefficient of the celebrated \emph{Khovanov--Rozansky homology}~\cite{KR1,KR2,KhoSoe} of $\bhvw$, which is a link invariant, i.e., depends only on the closure $\bhvw$ of $\bvw$; see \cref{sec:link-invariant}.
-We expect that $\PKRC(\bvw;q,t)$ can similarly be turned into a link invariant; see \cref{sec:new_lk_inv}.
+The polynomial $\PK(\bvw;q,t)$ is the top $a$-degree coefficient (see the footnote in the introduction) of the celebrated \emph{Khovanov--Rozansky homology}~\cite{KR1,KR2,KhoSoe} of $\bhvw$, which is a link invariant, i.e., depends only on the closure $\bhvw$ of $\bvw$; see \cref{sec:link-invariant}.

 Our results imply (see \cref{sec:ordinary-cohomology}) that when $\bhvw$ is a knot, we have